 - 1. Classroom and hallway lighting shall be lay-in fixtures or indirect pendant-type fixtures.

 - 2. The basis for lighting design for replacement of 2 x 4 fixtures is the CREE CR 24 Architectural LED High Efficiency Troffer.

 - 3. The basis for design of LED fixtures for conference rooms is the Lithonia Lighting 2RT5 LED Volumetric Recessed or similar.

+- 4. Color Rendering Index: 85 or better (for non-LED lighting)

-- 4. REQUIREMENTS FOR LED LIGHTING
+- 5. REQUIREMENTS FOR LED LIGHTING

 - Input Power: 56 watts

 - Correlated Color Temperature: 3500, 4100k

 - Input Voltage: 120-277 VAC

 - Warranty: Minimum 5-year

 - Mounting: Recessed, Linear

 - LED light source shall provide uniform stable color with a shift of no more than +/- 100K over life of the LEDs.

-- Color Rendering Index: 85 CRI or better.
+- Golor Rendering Index: 95 CRI or better.

 - Color temperature: 3500K to 4000K.

-- LED unit shall provide plug-in style LED arrays and LED power supply boards for easy removal.
+- LED unit shall provide plug-in style LED arrays and LED power

+- supply boards for easy removal.

-- Recessed LED downlights shall be accessible from below the ceiling. - Lifetime: 50,000 hours at 70% lumen maintenance. - LM 79 and LM 80 compliant. - Passive heat sink integration. - Warranty: Minimum 5-year - 5.
-CONTROL DEVICES OFFICES - Each area enclosed by ceiling-height partitions shall have an independent switch in the space and an automatically controlled Occupancy Sensor control device. - · Bi-level lighting configuration is mandatory. - Preferred Devices Infrared (IR) and duel technology Micro phonic by SensorSwitch - Preferred Devices Infrared (IR) and Ultrasonic are Hubbell and Cooper GreenGate - 6.
+- Recessed LED downlights shall be accessible from below the ceiling.

+- Lifetime: 50,000 hours at 70% lumen maintenance.

+- LM 79 and LM 80 compliant.

+- Passive heat sink integration.

+- Warranty: Minimum 5-year

+6. CONTROL DEVICES - OFFICES

+- Each area enclosed by ceiling-height partitions shall have an independent switch in the space and an automatically controlled Occupancy Sensor control device. - Bi-level lighting configuration is mandatory. - Preferred Devices Infrared (IR) and duel technology Micro phonic by SensorSwitch - Preferred Devices Infrared (IR) and Ultrasonic are Hubbell and Cooper GreenGate - 7.
 All classroom lighting shall be designed so as not to interfere with the A/V Systems in the room (i.e., light spill onto projection screens or monitors).
 Other illumination systems may be required, in addition to the general room lighting (for instance to provide additional lighting at the teaching console).
 All lighting shall be coordinated with the Office of Instructional Resources (OIR). - Minimum 5 year warranty.